Syrian army makes push into Aleppo battleground district

-ALEPPO, Syria, Aug 4 (Reuters) - A Syrian army helicopter fired machinegun rounds on the city of Aleppo on Saturday, a Reuters witness said, as Syrian troops fired artillery shells to break through the rebels’ frontline in the battleground district of Salaheddine.
+ALEPPO, Syria (Reuters) - A Syrian army helicopter fired machinegun rounds on the city of Aleppo on Saturday, a Reuters witness said, as Syrian troops fired artillery shells to break through the rebels’ frontline in the battleground district of Salaheddine.

 “There is one helicopter and we’re hearing two explosions every minute,” a Reuters reporter said.